Clinical Social Workers. Yoga + Fitness Instructors. Sisters. Innovators.

 In his personal life continues to be very involved in health and wellness, along with playing sports recreationally.
 He is a big believer in the impact that health, wellness, physical activity and sports can have upon increasing happiness to live life to the fullest.

-Samantha Schwartz, MSW
+Samantha Schwartz, LCSW

 Samantha graduated from the University of Southern California with her Master’s degree in Social Work and earned her Bachelors of Arts in Sociology from Hamilton College.
 Prior to joining True Mind + Body, Samantha worked with at-risk, underserved kids, teens and families in the greater Los Angeles Area.
 Samantha has experience in inpatient, residential, and outpatient services and has assisted clients in areas, such as: anxiety, depression, trauma, self-injury, ADHD, life transitions, grief and loss, family structure, and interpersonal relationships.